 - Use 1/4 cup for a front loading washer.
 Use 1/2 cup for a top loading washer.

 Note: Some people have reported having trouble finding washing soda (sodium carbonate) in their city.
-You can leave it out of the recipe, but it really does help boost the cleaning powder of the soap.
-Good news though, there is a way to make your own washing soda out of regular baking soda (sodium bicarbonate).
+You can leave it out of the recipe, but it does help boost the cleaning power of the soap.
+Good news though, there is a way to make your washing soda out of regular baking soda (sodium bicarbonate).